-- 39. WFP assistance is aligned with the Tanzania National Refugee Policy (2003) and WFP's humanitarian mandate.
-WFP will follow the joint strategy with the Office of the United-Nations High Commissioner for Refugees (UNHCR) for enhancing self-reliance in food security and nutrition in protracted refugee situations, capitalizing on recent experience in Uganda to advocate for economic opportunities for refugees and host communities, with particular attention to the engagement and economic empowerment of women.
-This will include training in post--harvest handling and storage equipment in alignment with strategic outcome 3. - 40.
+39. WFP assistance is aligned with the Tanzania National Refugee Policy (2003) and WFP's humanitarian mandate.
+WFP will follow the joint strategy with the Office of the United Nations High Commissioner for Refugees (UNHCR) for enhancing self-reliance in food security and nutrition in protracted refugee situations, capitalizing on recent experience in Uganda to advocate for economic opportunities for refugees and host communities, with particular attention

+- to the engagement and economic empowerment of women.
+This will include training in postharvest handling and storage equipment in alignment with strategic outcome 3. - 40.
 The utilization of CBTs will foster good relations between refugee and host communities by providing market and livelihood opportunities and supporting activities under strategic outcome 3 and the livelihood component of strategic outcome 4.
 WFP will promote financial inclusion through increased access to financial services, particularly for women, and will monitor potential risks. - 41.
-WFP will promote sustainable solutions to the refugee situation and will work with UNHCR to apply the Comprehensive Refugee Response Framework.
+WFP will promote sustainable solutions to the refugee situation in collaboration with UNHCR, the Government and other relevant partners.
 It will also support other humanitarian actions that exceed the Government's ability.
-This outcome envisages an increase in refugee numbers from 350,000 to 400,000 in 2017, and a progressive decrease starting in 2020.
+This outcome plans to reach up to 400,000 refugees in 2017, and to gradually decrease the caseload down to 200,000 refugees by June 2021.